joecity/jekyll-now/_drafts/2015-01-28-product-owner-part-2.md

 ### Fix it!

 As these large, coarse grained stories stories move closer to the top of the backlog, and closer to being worked on, some work needs to be done on them.
 The stories will need to be broken into smaller stories, have acceptance criteria added to them, be sized, and prioritised.
 This type of work is typically done with the team in refinement sessions.

+We would typically run a refinement session for an hour each sprint, so we had a nice backlog of "fine grained" stories for sprint planning.

 ## Summary